Ace Steel: Return to WWE (2019–2022)

-It was announced that Steel was signed to WWE as a coach in November 2019.
+It was announced that Steel was signed to WWE as a coach to the Performance Center in November 2019.
 He was furloughed on April 15, 2020 as a part of cutbacks due to the COVID-19 pandemic.
 He returned on October 16 of that year.
 On January 5, 2022, Steel was released by WWE.

-All Elite Wrestling (2022)
+All Elite Wrestling (2022–2023)

 During the post-show conference for Revolution, All Elite Wrestling owner Tony Khan announced that Ace was working with AEW in a backstage capacity.
 On the August 31, 2022 episode of AEW Dynamite, Steel made an appearance with an on-camera hype promo to encourage CM Punk to sign the open contract for a rematch with Jon Moxley at All Out for the AEW World Championship.
 Steel would appear in a pre-match entrance segment with Punk at the event.

 During the All Out post-event media scrum, CM Punk made several comments insulting Kenny Omega and The Young Bucks, among others.
 This led to a backstage fight between Punk, Steel, Omega, and the Young Bucks.
-The Bucks and Omega were reported to have forcefully entered Punk’s locker room in a heated frenzy.
-As a result of an unofficial investigation, Steel was released by AEW on October 18, 2022.
-Reportedly, Steel entered the room with concerns that his injured wife was in danger.
+The Young Bucks allegedly barged into Punk’s dressing room with several others and started an altercation with Steel’s injured wife present.
+As a result of an investigation, Steel was released by AEW on October 18, 2022.
+Steel’s wife was never interviewed.

+On May 18, 2023, it was reported that Steel was re-hired by AEW months after the All Out post-event media scrum.
+He worked remotely for AEW as a member of the creative team for AEW Collision until it was reported on September 7, that Steel was released by AEW.

+Return to TNA (2023–present)

+On February 20, 2024, Steel confirmed that he's working for Total Nonstop Action Wrestling as a producer.
+He made an on-screen appearance on the May 13, 2024 edition of TNA Impact!, where Joe Hendry announced Steel would be managing him for his match against Frankie Kazarian at that week's Against All Odds show.
+At Against All Odds, after Kazarian defeated Hendry by use of a foreign object, Steel confronted Kazarian and attacked him.
+The following night at the IMPACT tapings, Steel and Kazarian would have a Chicago Street Fight having Kazarian as the winner.
+Hendry ran in to stop any other post match punishment from Kazarian.